trema/GEC13/hello_trema/hello_trema.md

 	  # ...
 	end

-* Controllers are Written in <i>event-driven</i> model
+* Controllers follow the <i>event-driven</i> paradigm
-* Each handler is implemented as a instance method
+* Each event handler implemented as a instance method

 <!SLIDE small>